azat-co/practicalnode/chapter4/chapter4.md

 })
 ```

-Furthermore, with `pug.renderFile`, the `pug-example.js` file is even more compact:
+Furthermore, with `pug.renderFile`, the `pug-example.js` file is even more compact because they will do two things as the same time: read a file and render it:

 ```js
 pug.renderFile('pug-example.pug', data, (error, html) => {